chrissnead/Home_Value_Analysis/README.md

 ![image](https://user-images.githubusercontent.com/96096924/169188652-8f8545a6-3df2-4beb-8a0e-cdfd16aeb4b8.png)

+#### -Run prediction model and show data against predictions

+### need to finalize in notebook and copy here

 ### 5. Predictive Model Flask

 In order to simplify user inputs in the flask app we dropped a few variables making the main 2 variables the user needs to provide being square footage and zip code.
+The model R squared only drops one point so we consider this a very good trade off of a little bit of accuracy in exchange for a more user friendly input requirement.

 ### (Kim to update?)